Constellation-Labs/documentation-hub/nodes/validator/manualInstall/join.md

 Our example will join the **testnet 2.0** network.
 :::

-These are assumptions made during the step-by-step below, you will need to change these to match your configuration, if you decide to **change** anything we that suggested in this documentation.
+The below 👇 definitions table shows the assumptions that are made in order to follow along with the `step-by-step` documentation in this repository.
+If you had decided to **change** anything during the course of your build, you will need to substitute those changes as necessary. made during the step-by-step below, you will need to change these to match your configuration, if you decide to **change** anything we that suggested in this documentation.

 | Variable |	Value |
 | -------- | ------ |